Table of Contents

 Even the thought experiment can be enough to get you dislodged from an unproductive mental groove.

-8. Work from a "life sucks" list
+8. Work from a "Why does my life suck so much?" list

 Lists are my friend.